dVerschaeve/dverschaeve.github.io/_posts/2021-03-01-ExchangeManagement.md

 ![App Service Editor](/assets/posts/20210302-02/AppServiceEditor.png){:class="img-responsive"}

 On the left hand side, you will have a file selection window.
 Select the "requirements.psd1" file which contains the dependencies for the Azure Function.
-In this file, we need to add the "ExchangeOnlineManagent" version 2.0.4 module and set the AZ module to 5.5.0.
+In this file, we need to add the "ExchangeOnlineManagent" version 2.0.4 module, Az.KeyVault version 3.4.0 and Az.Accounts version 2.2.6 (latest versions at time of writing).
 Your "requirements.psd1" file should look like this now:

 ```
 @{
     'ExchangeOnlineManagement' = '2.0.4'
+    'Az.KeyVault' = '3.4.0'
-    'az' = '5.5.0'
+    'Az.Accounts' = '2.2.6'
 }
 ```
 *Note: I fixed the versions to ensure that when new versions are released, we don't potentially automatically break our functions when the modules are updated to the latest versions.*